 Each person will complete a thorough screening process prior to admission to the program and the requirements and expectations of the program will be presented.
-The majority of the individuals who come to us have already tried other methods of change and that is the reason for coming to House of Hope- they want to give God's way a try.
-His determination will eventually help him to go all the way.
+The majority of the individuals who come to us have already tried other programs and come to House of Hope for spiritual as well as physical healing.

-- Smoking is a habit and like drugs, it can bring physical harm.
+- Smoking is a habit and like drugs and brings physical harm.

-- Once an individual acquires victory over smoking, he begins to believe that he can now perhaps begin to make progress with his drug problem.
+- Once an individual acquires victory over smoking, he begins to believe that he can now perhaps begin to make progress with his other addictions.

 - No Vile Language or Talking about Drugs If a person wants to change his ways, he has to change his vocabulary.

 - He has to learn there is a better and more appropriate way to communicate with the rest of the world

 - If he continually talks about drugs, he could possibly be tempted beyond his control.

 - Staff Members are to be treated with Respect Sometimes an individual feels that because a staff member may be a former addict, he does not deserve the same respect as other staff members

 - In the future they could possibly be in the same position.